-Good governance: Trust in the people maintaining order in the system with proper game theoretic incentives to keep bad actors out.
+Good governance: Trust in the people and mathematical logic maintaining order in the system with proper game theoretic incentives to keep bad actors out.

 While these characteristics can create the fertile ground development, only developers creating useful applications will encourage end users to move to the platform, which in turn will spur more applications to move there.

 This classic chicken and egg problem is called a "Network Effect" which was turned into simple mathematical logic in the 1950s called "Metcalfe's Law".
 This law states the value of any network is the square of the number of active users.

 While not always exactly an exponent of 2, the basic phenomena of networks becoming exponentially more powerful with the adoption of new users is borne out in all modern networks.
 It makes logical sense that having 50 telephones in a small town versus 10 telephones in a small town would allow for exponentially more network interconnections between users.
 As we will discuss further in Part II, developers have more incentives to build on open DLT protocols over closed FAANG systems, in part due to the history of centralized platforms aggregating the majority of valued created for themselves.

 The next chapter will further expand on this point by drawing a larger boundary around what is considered system architecture.
 Rather than view the technical development stack as separate from larger society level stack, we need to understand the motivations of each different type of user interacting within a larger cohesive system.